huynguy-db/arcion-docs/content/docs/references/cdc-format/json-cdc-format.md

 5. For each delete operation, Replicant generates a tombstone event.
 The event possesses the same key as the previous delete operation and the value set to `“default“`.

 ## Examples
-In this section, we'll see how insert, update, and delete events look like in JSON CDC format for snapshot and realtime modes.
+In this section, we'll see how insert, update, and delete events look like in JSON CDC format for snapshot and realtime mode.

 ### Change events in snapshot mode